Fmstrat/plex-ssl/README.md

 Edit your hosts file
 --------------

-To fake PMS into connecting to your proxy, and to route all traffic from the internet to PMS, we must make the machine beleive plex.tv is the localhost, and provide another hostname for the real plex.tv IP for outbound contact.
+To fake PMS into connecting to your proxy, and to route all traffic from the internet to PMS, we must make the machine beleive plex.tv is the localhost.

 ```
 [root@pms-vm ~]# vi /etc/hosts
 ```
 And add:
 ```
-184.169.179.97 realplex.tv
 192.168.3.207	plex.tv
 ```